Good-Bids/goodbids/docs/api/network-sites-methods.md

 Accepts a callback that will return the returned value of the callback after swapping to the specified site ID.

 `goodbids()->sites->get_all_auctions( array $query_args )`
-Returns an array of all auctions from all sites.
+Returns an array of all Auctions from all sites.

 `goodbids()->sites->get_featured_auctions( array $query_args )`
 Returns an array of the top 3 featured auctions from all sites.